raul23/ebook-classifier-training/README.rst

 |

-`:information_source:` The first time the script is run, the dataset of text (from ebooks) will be generated.
+`:information_source:` The first time the script is run, the dataset of text (from ebooks) will be created.
 This dataset is a `Bunch <https://scikit-learn.org/stable/modules/generated/sklearn.utils.Bunch.html>`_ object (a dictionary-like object that allows you to access its values by keys or attributes) with the following structure:

 - ``data``: list of shape (n_samples,)
 - ``filenames``: list of shape (n_samples,)